RVCC-IDMX/about-me-G00295382/README.md

 - Gallery
   - How how use figures
-  - How to use grids in css
+  - How to use grids in CSS

 - Video
   - How to embed videos